 - What is included in the estimate

 - Base year of estimate

 - Escalation rates

 - Definition of 'fully burdened' rates

 - Labor productivity and availability of factors (e.g. number of hours available per FTE)

 - Labor rates at participating institutions

 - High-level schedule information

 - Travel assumptions

 - Dependencies on other events that are external to the project (including logistics)

-All estimates should be based on best available information, that is estimates should not try to 'lowball' costs to fit into a budget, nor should they be overly conservative.
+All estimates should be based on best available information, that is estimates should not try to 'lowball' costs to fit into a budget, nor should they be conservative and include hidden contingency.
 Cost uncertainties and risks are handled separately and should not be included in the estimate.
-Based on the design and cost maturity, an uncertainty is assigned to all activities as documented in the Key Assumptions document (1).
-Risks are evaluated and documented in the risk registry and used to evaluate the contingency, and are not part of the baseline cost estimate.
-Cost associated with implementing the QA/QC procedures, safety, and oversight are included and justified in the Project's Basis of Estimate(s).
+Based on the design and cost maturity, an uncertainty is assigned to all activities, see the Key Assumptions document (1) for details.
+Risks are evaluated and documented in the risk registry and used to evaluate the contingency, but are not part of the baseline cost estimate.
+Cost associated with implementing the QA/QC procedures, safety, and oversight should be included and justified in the BoEs.
+Labor contributed to the project, such as graduate student and postdocs at universities, should be included in the resources estimates.